storesafe/cordova-sqlite-storage/README.md

 ## Status

-- This version uses a `before_plugin_install` hook to install some dependencies via npm
+- This version uses a `before_plugin_install` hook to install some dependencies via npm.
 - A recent version of the Cordova CLI (such as `6.1.1`) is recommended.
 Cordova versions older than `6.0.0` are not supported by this project.
 Use of other systems such as PhoneGap CLI, PhoneGap Build, or plugman is not tested and no longer supported.
-- iOS database location is now mandatory, as documented below.
+- The iOS database location is now mandatory, as documented below.
 - This version supports the use of two (2) possible Android sqlite database implementations:
   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector)
   - optional: built-in Android database classes (usage described below)